emmanuelmartinezs/Election_Analysis/README.md

 ## Deliverable 1a: Candidate Results
 ### Deliverable Requirements:
-Using repetition statements, conditional statements with logical operators, and print statements, print out the candidate and county election results to the command line.

 1. Total Votes in the election are printed to the terminal.
 2. Each candidate’s total votes and percentage of votes are printed to the terminal.